Some of Max’s research interests include:

 ★ Trust (interpersonal and organizational)

-★ Knowledge continuity management
+★ Knowledge continuity management (succession planning)

-Prior to coming to McGill University, Max completed his PhD in Information Studies at the Faculty of Information, University of Toronto, focusing on human related factors in knowledge management.
+Prior to coming to McGill University, Max completed his PhD in Information Studies at the Faculty of Information (iSchool), University of Toronto, focusing on human related factors in knowledge management.
 His work examined motivators and inhibitors of organizational knowledge sharing, specifically exploring the influence trust and other social and cognitive factors (e.g. shared language, shared vision, homophily, tie strength, etc.) had on knowledge sharing among knowledge workers.
 Max’s doctoral work was supervised by Professor Chun Wei Choo and Professor Anthony Wensley.

-Max achieved his Masters of Information Studies (in Information Systems) at the University of Toronto (Faculty of Information) and is a Masters and Doctoral graduate of the Knowledge Media Design Institute (KMDI) collaborative program.
+Max earned his Masters of Information Studies (in Information Systems Analysis and Design) at the University of Toronto (Faculty of Information) and is a Masters and Doctoral graduate of the Knowledge Media Design Institute (KMDI) collaborative program.